THOMASELOVE/500-classes-2024/class04/README.md

 :---: | :--------: | :------: | :------: | :-------------:
 04 | 2024-02-08 | **[Slides 04](https://github.com/THOMASELOVE/500-slides-2024/blob/main/500_slides04.pdf)** | **[Code 04](https://github.com/THOMASELOVE/500-slides-2024/blob/main/500_slides04.qmd)** | Visit [Canvas](https://canvas.case.edu/), select **Zoom** and **Cloud Recordings**

+## OSIA Claims

+These were due on Tuesday 2024-02-06 at 9 AM, so I hope I have them all by now.
+I'll have some comments about the accepted papers in class today.
+OSIA claims are found at <https://github.com/THOMASELOVE/500-osia-2024>, and our first OSIA presentations will be on 2024-03-21.

 ## Examples using Quarto and R to do propensity analyses.

 - The [toy example](https://github.com/THOMASELOVE/500-data/tree/master/toy): Using R to do propensity score matching, subclassification, weighting and adjustment